When was the last time you installed an application with an unimpressive app UI design and kept it? Probably never.

 Mobile App Design Guidelines

-Designers place each UI element by considering how it will affect the user experience of an app.
+App designers must place each UI element by considering how it will affect the user experience of an app.
 It is safe to say that UX has a greater say in the success of an app.
-Here are some of the app UX design guidelines you can readily apply.
+Here are some of the app UX design guidelines you can readily apply to create the best app designs.

 1. Make It Clutter-Free

 Apps are meant to make things easier, but if you plan to clutter the user interface with menus or icons, it will harm the user experience.
-People enjoy minimalistic designs, and as always, less is more.
+People enjoy minimalistic mobile app design, and as always, less is more.
 Introduce only the essential elements first and as a user engages more with the app, bring in the secondary features.

 2. Reduce the Cognitive Load